 Visiting Stonington Harbor Light

 Today, the lighthouse operates as The Old Lighthouse Museum, showcasing exhibits that delve into the area’s maritime history, including artifacts from local fishermen, sailors, and sea captains.
+The museum’s collection includes notable artifacts from the British attacks on Stonington in 1775 and 1814 — including a cannonball lodged in a hearthstone from a Water Street home and a rare Congreve rocket fired on the village by the Royal Navy.
+Stonington’s successful defense against five British warships in 1814 remains a defining moment in the town’s identity.
 Visitors can ascend the 29 circular steps and a short ladder to the top of the tower for breathtaking views that sweep across Long Island Sound, overlooking three states.

 Getting There